As a parent or guardian there are many resources available to you and our goal is to connect you with this valuable information.

 Truancy Laws

-In addition to the curfew law, the City of Jacksonville abides by Florida State Statute 232.19 regarding truancy and the penalties regarding the mandate for school attendance by children, ages six to 16 years of age.
+In addition to the curfew law, the City of Jacksonville abides by Florida State Statute 1003 regarding school attendance and the penalties regarding the mandate for school attendance by children, ages six to 16 years of age.
 Parents and children are subject to penalties for truancy under this law.

 Juvenile Civil Citations in Jacksonville, Florida